AnIdiotsGuide/discordjs-bot-guide/understanding/sharding.md

 `
 ```

-Let's say you want to do something like get your total server count - In a non-sharded environment, this would be as simple as getting the `client.guilds.size`.
-However in a sharded environment, `client.guilds.size` will return not the total servers your bot is in.
+Let's say you want to do something like get your total server count - In a non-sharded environment, this would be as simple as getting the `client.guilds.cache.size`.
+However in a sharded environment, `client.guilds.cache.size` will return not the total servers your bot is in.
 Instead it returns only the total number of servers _on this shard_, like in the first part of the example above.

 Here's an example of a function that uses `fetchClientValues()` to first get, then add the total number of guilds from _all shards_ \(i.e. your bot's total guild count\):